 Suddenly your Saturday pocket money would find a new destination other than the comic book store.
 You’d head over to your one friend at whose house everyone could hang out without a parent getting too suspicious about your activities.
 Out would come your wallets with a few quarters to a few dollars nested in them and a prepubescent Vegas would happen in the “one friend’s” tree fort.
 This also meant that any cigarettes that had been nicked from a parents pack would be shared with all.
 Chips were usually something like matchsticks or toothpicks and the game would begin.

 Now that Im older, wiser and less likely to hit the road for Vegas (since I live in Australia now) its easier to play online.
-A simple search led me to an Online Blackjack Australia review website and its actually fun, not as fun as my younger days, but still good.
+A simple search led me to www.onlineblackjack-australia.com which provided some casinos to play at – its actually fun, not as fun as my younger days, but still good.